LtAirman/ChargeFieldTopics/README.md

 #### For discussion,

-Visit the forum at "Miles Mathis' Charge Field - Portal"
+For charge field discussion visit the forum at "Miles Mathis' Charge Field - Portal"
 <https://milesmathis.forumotion.com>.
 This particular project is described in the
 **Miles Periodic Table with Standard Periodic Table reference**